Undergraduate Search Results Page

 From reading the works of Plato and Aristotle to studying logic and phenomenology, students in the philosophy program are provided a broad-based learning experience.
 One of the arts and humanities disciplines in the Columbian College of Arts and Sciences, the program also examines the intersection of philosophy with other subjects, including law, biomedicine, science and politics.
 Students bring their passion for philosophy to spirited debates during events organized by the popular Colonial Philosophy Club.

 The Bachelor of Fine Arts in Photojournalism program at the Corcoran School of the Arts and Design is an ideal training ground for a new generation of creative visual reporters and documentarians.
-Photojournalism majors learn the traditions of visual reportage and are introduced to the new media skill sets required in this rapidly changing field.
+Students begin their first year with four foundation courses: Drawing and Surface, Form and Materials, Time and Light, and Interaction.
+In subsequent years, photojournalism majors learn the traditions of visual reportage and are introduced to the new media skill sets required in this rapidly changing field.
 Faculty include working photographers from nationally recognized news outlets.
-The curriculum offers a fine art component that stresses individual creativity with classes emphasizing the legal, ethical and economic challenges of photojournalism.

 Through GW’s physics program, you can study the fundamental laws discovered in physics and see how they apply to all the sciences and the world in which we live.
 Physics is part of the natural, mathematical and biomedical sciences discipline in the Columbian College of Arts and Sciences.
 Through courses ranging from classical mechanics to electromagnetic theory, the physics program aims to strengthen students’ abilities to use mathematical logic, deductive reasoning, developed intuition and careful observation.